javazorb/js_gameOfLife/README.md

 # js_gameOfLife

-Made a quick and dirty game of life in javascript.
+Made a quick and dirty game of life in javascript using the p5.js library.

 Needs some fixes but it runs.